ghaiklor/type-challenges-solutions/en/medium-flip.md

 // {value: key, ...}
 ```

-Our type helper `AllowedType` should contain all the types which can be used as a key in an object.
+Our type helper `AllowedTypes` should contain all the types which can be used as a key in an object.
 Looking at the test cases, we see that string, number and boolean can be used as keys.

 ```ts
 type AllowedTypes = string | number | boolean